-I’m a family-oriented cyborg who loves making stuff on the Internet and photographing miniature pop culture icons.
+I’m a family-friendly cyborg who loves making stuff on the Internet and photographing miniature pop culture icons.

 In 1994 I married my college sweetheart, Leslie Scott and moved to the Austin, Texas area, where we live today.
 You can find her knocking about on the Internet as well, including on Twitter as @LeslieHancock, About.me, and her blog Better Rhetoric.